 One of the most popular activities in the Berlengas is taking a boat trip through the caves and islets around the island.
 These tours are usually sold as an extra service by the tour operators that make the crossing.

-If you are interested in taking this tour, we strongly advise you to book it when purchasing your ticket to the island, so you can relax while having your trip fully planned.
+If you are interested in taking this tour, we strongly advise you to book it when purchasing your ticket to the island so you can relax while having your trip fully planned.
 These tours cost 8-10 euros.

 Snorkeling and Diving

 If you have the equipment, you can take it with you and go snorkeling at will, especially near the beach and the fort, where it is very easy to get into the water.
-But we have to advise you to be very careful about the sea currents.
+But we must advise you to be very careful about the sea currents.
 Don’t forget that we are on the high seas.

 Kayak and SUP